mbaraa/mbaraa.com/files/blogs/running-rust-on-the-raspberry-pi-pico.md

 ![3 LEDs Blinking Wiring](/img/3_leds_blinking_wiring.jpg)

-As you can see I used a single resistor on the common ground of the LEDs' I had to be smart since I don't have much resistors 🤓
+As you can see I used a single resistor on the common ground of the LEDs' I had to be smart since I don't have resistors 🤓

 ### More Stuff (push down button)